nitin-k6/nitin-k6/README.md

 3. Article Summarizer | https://articlesumarizer.netlify.app
  Created a web app with React.js, Vite, Vanilla CSS, and Redux Toolkit, integrating OpenAI AI Summarizer API.
 It allows users to generate clear and concise summaries of lengthy articles

+4. React Movie Landing Site
+The Website serves as a one-stop destination for movie enthusiasts to discover movies.
+Implemented responsive design for seamless access across desktop and mobile devices.
+Leveraged the OMDb API to efficiently fetch movie data, enriching user experience.

 ## 🌐 Socials: